dart-lang/site-www/src/_guides/libraries/create-library-packages.md

 ## Providing additional files

-A well-designed library package is easy to test.
+A well-designed package is easy to test.
 We recommend that you write tests using the [test](https://github.com/dart-lang/test) package, placing the test code in the `test` directory at the